hanisntsolo/resume/README.md

 2. Hacky space on the first bullet point on the second column.
 3. Hacky redefinition of \refname to omit 'References' text for publications in the MacFonts version.

+## Notes for me:
+1. Make master default when working on feature implementations.

 ## License
     Copyright 2014 Debarghya Das